mohit2152sharma/fastapi-toyapp/README.md

 The repo also include some tests, this is to ensure that we don't introduce any breaking changes.

 I have also included a pipeline which runs the test automatically on a new pull request and whenever the code is merged to `main` branch.
-The pipeline doesn't have a deployment component, but this can be added depending which cloud is choosen to run the web server.
-Irrespective of the cloud the deployment flow would be as follows:
-- Package the code (preferably in a docker image)
-- Push the image to a container register like AWS ECR
-- Run the container in your cluster (the cluster should be configured to use the latest image on every push to `main` branch)